Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 | Statistical significance | p<0.001 | p<0.01 | p<0.05 | p<0.01 |

 The safety profiles of immune peptides generally favor these compounds over traditional immunosuppressive or immunostimulatory drugs, though each peptide presents unique considerations for clinical monitoring and patient education.
-Understanding these differences helps optimize treatment selection and minimize adverse events.
+Understanding these differences helps improve treatment selection and minimize adverse events.

 Extensive clinical trials involving over 3,000 patients demonstrate TA1's excellent safety profile, with serious adverse events occurring in less than 2% of treated patients.
 The most common side effects include injection site reactions (15% of patients), mild fatigue (8%), and transient flu-like symptoms (5%) typically resolving within 24-48 hours (Safety Consortium, Clinical Therapeutics, 2021).